Clergy & Staff

 For the past five years, Rabbi Silverman has served Congregation Kehillath Israel in Brookline as their Rabbi for Congregational Learning.
 In that capacity, she was part of the founding team that built KICKS, an award winning Friday evening prayer experience, and transformed the educational program.

-Rabbi Silverman lives in Sharon with her husband Josh, their daughter Anna, and their yellow lab named Abby.
+Rabbi Silverman lives in Sharon with her husband Josh, their children Anna and Danny, and their yellow lab named Abby

 Hazzan Steven W. Dress